matthewcpaul/mcp/blog/index.md

 layout: default
 title: Blog
 order: 2
-heading: Curious scribe
+heading: Casual writer
 description: Writing helps make sense of the world around us.
-Whether it’s the start of a new project or a summary of insights, written language is the first step towards shared understanding.
+Whether it’s the start of a new project or a summary of ideas, written language is the first step towards shared understanding.
 ---

 <ul class="c-blog">